I read a lot. It's now half way through 2017 and I have read about 110 in my own time, plus at least 40 for work.

 Reading a lot is not expensive.
-My 200 books a year costs me around £400.
+My 200+ books a year costs me around £600.
 If that still sounds like a lot, bear in mind that I do not spend money on any other forms of entertainment.
 I don't buy music, have a Netflix account, go to the cinema or anything like that.
-It is also not necessary to have plenty of space to store books.
-I give away or donate any I do not desperately want to keep.

 The third part is the techniques you use to read faster whilst still enjoying it, by understanding better and focusing clearly.

 I'm aware that this is the juicy part of this post, so keep in mind that the first two points are far more important.
 These techniques will help you to read faster and remember more, though they will not create more time in the day.
-This is not a magic bullet or a 'life hack.'
 Here are some I use and have done for years.

 1 - Practice honing your focus in general.
 No one can expect themselves to jump from reading 150 character tweets and 9-second videos to full-length books.
 Reading requires intense focus, especially for dense, lengthy or challenging books.

-One of the ways I do this is through timed daily language practice on Duolingo.
-I use this time to work on comprehending and typing French translations as fast as possible.
-Remaining 100% focused for a set period of time each day has had a huge impact on my ability to pay attention.
 There are many other ways to do this.
-Meditation, writing essays and memorising vocabulary are all useful.
+Meditation, writing essays and memorizing vocabulary are all useful.
 The practice of reading can be somewhat meditative.
 Whenever I first sit down with a book, my mind initially wanders every few seconds.
-I keep pulling it back and after a while I become fully focused.
+I keep pulling it back and after a while, I become fully focused.
 The longer I read for in one sitting, the more focused I am on it.

 We cannot control how much time we have, but we can control our focus.
 I recommend two books for this.
 Deep Work by Cal Newport transformed the way I work and I cannot recommend it enough.
 The Productivity Project by Christ Bailey taught me a lot about the value of attention management over time management.
 Both should be mandatory reading for every human who wants to do anything meaningful.
 If you only take one thing from this post, it's to read both of these.
 They have made me a better reader, as well as improving many other areas of my life.
 If you don't have much time to read, improving your focus is the perfect way to finish more pages in less time.

 2 - Cultivate a set of relevant mental models.
 This is an ongoing process for me and always will be.
 Mental models are tools for rapid cognition, understanding and decision making.
-The ones I find most beneficial when reading are; Occam's razor, cognitive biases, systems thinking, normal distribution, Pareto's principle, survivorship bias, confirmation bias and so on.
 Farnham street is an excellent resource for understanding them.

 It takes very little time to get a grasp of these and the understanding is there for life.
 When I read, I apply these to anything I am struggling to process.
-This is needed because I tend to read complex non-fiction books which require a lot of effort.
-If you read easy, 'page turner', pre-digested books then this isn't required. `
+A small number of fundamental models underly everything.
+Learn them and you'll start seeing them everywhere.

 3 - Develop a broad understanding of key theoretical perspectives.
 Every time I learn a new one, I am amazed by how useful it is while I read.
-The basic sociological theories everyone should understand are; feminism, colonialism, structuralism, Marxism and the various waves of those.
-It's also helpful to understand ideas like ideology, symbolism, narrative and communication.
 Picture these as lenses to view what you read through.
 A good way to practice this is to take a walk, pick out random sights and apply a chosen to theory to it.
 If your understanding is deep and broad enough, this should be possible in almost all situations.

 5 - Allow time after reading for processing the information.
-My favourite way to read is at the gym.
-I'll read while doing cardio, then mull over it during strength and flexibility work.
-Or I'll read while on a bus, then reflect on it as I walk to my destination.
 I suspect this is one of the reasons I can digest books at such a fast rate.
-I think about the contents afterwards, not while I am reading.
+I think about the contents afterward, not while I am reading.
+I take frequent breaks, rarely reading for more than an hour at a time.
+After finishing a book, I go through it again to make notes, draw diagrams and transcribe key parts.

-7 - Prepare yourself with some general contextual knowledge before reading.
+6 - Prepare yourself with some general contextual knowledge before reading.
 This need not be more than reading the introduction or Wikipedia entry.
 If I want to dive deep into a book, I read some academic papers and reviews.
 Interviews with the author are also useful.
-Avoid resources for students like Shmoop- they are not fact checked and are often opinion based.
-Building an understanding of the content speeds up your comprehension and therefore speeds up your reading.
+Avoid resources for students- they are not fact checked and are often opinion based.
+Building an understanding of the content speeds up your comprehension and therefore speed up your reading.
 Context is vital for comprehension.
 This is even more important for books which come from cultures you are unfamiliar with, or older books.